datacommonsorg/data/statvar_imports/country/ghana_census/README.md

 - how to download data: Manual download from source

-- type of place: Country and AdministrativeArea1.
+- type of place: Country.

 - statvars: Demographics, Household, Health, Economy, Environment